All about workplace insecurities 101.

 Common workplace insecurities can always be upon us, and with them comes the urge to understand and overcome them.

-The ever present workplace phenomenon can affect anyone, regardless of their position or experience, and become a challenge for any company.
+The ever-present workplace phenomenon can affect anyone, regardless of their position or experience, and can become a challenge for any company.

-Whether you’re interested in the steps to overcome these insecurities yourself or for others, there’s a number of steps out there just waiting for you to try.
+Whether you’re interested in taking steps to overcome these insecurities yourself or for others, there are a number of steps out there just waiting for you to try.

 We’ve learned that workplace insecurities are a common phenomenon that can affect anyone, regardless of their position or experience.